fermga/TNFR-LFS/docs/detection_config_plan.md

 Additions such as post-load validation or layered overrides will execute after this candidate list is resolved so ``pack_root``, ``search_paths``, and the packaged defaults continue to work exactly as they do today.

+### Calibrator hand-off

+The calibration tooling that generates bespoke detection heuristics must emit its overrides inside the same hierarchy inspected by ``load_detection_config``.
+When the calibrator materialises a pack, it will write the merged payload to ``<pack_root>/config/detection.yaml`` so that the runtime can discover the file without any extra flags.
+If the tool needs to output multiple variants, it will surface the concrete destination and expose that path back to the runtime as an explicit override.
+This keeps the calibration workflow aligned with the search order above while allowing specialised deployments to point the loader at the exact artefact produced by the tool.

+## Deliverables

+Calibration runs hand over a detection bundle that mirrors the pack layout.
+The generated YAML must live under ``config/detection.yaml`` at the root of the pack that will be deployed (either a staging directory referenced via ``--pack-root`` or the static bundle shipped with the release).
+Deployments that partition overrides per customer or environment should replicate the same layout, placing the calibrated payload under ``<pack_root>/config``.
+With this structure in place the loader will pick up the new thresholds automatically, falling back to caller-specified paths only when the calibrator exposes an alternative location.